 “The miracle of that breakthrough moment for me was that I didn’t really let our situation get to me.
-I didn’t wallow in it.
-I didn’t allow it to dictate my happiness.
+I didn’t wallow in it and I didn’t allow it to dictate my happiness.

 “I made a choice, when the next glass of milk was spilled, to choose a thriving response rather than a surviving one.
 And I made that choice when another gigantic bill landed in our mailbox.
 “Was I just going to survive this?
 Or was I going to get with my husband and think this through so we could overcome it together and thrive?”